line/kotlin-jdsl/docs/en/faq/how-kotlin-jdsl-is-different-from-jooq-and-querydsl.md

 This means that as soon as you modify an entity or field name, it is reflected in the query code, and the above inconvenience does not exist.

-It also adopts an ORM-based object-oriented query like JPQL, which supports specifications such as polymorphism and fetch joins.
+It also adopts an ORM-based, object-oriented query approach like JPQL, which supports specifications such as polymorphism and fetch joins.

 Therefore, the way we write queries also relies on object names and fields to query, rather than querying the table/column itself.